Christine de Pizan

 Innsbruck, Austria

-Elisabeth, however, took the crown of Hungary with her when she left Buda, so Vladislaus couldn't be crowned--and in February, she gave birth to a son, Ladislaus.
+Elisabeth, however, took the crown of Hungary with her when she left Buda, so Ladislaus couldn't be crowned--and in February, she gave birth to a son, also named Ladislaus (later called "Ladislaus the Posthumous").
 In May, using the Hungarian crown, she had her son crowned king of Hungary.
-She went to war with Vladislaus, and the two ultimately met to negotiate a settlement--but Elisabeth died in 1442, just thirty-three years old.
+She went to war with Ladislaus, and the two ultimately met to negotiate a settlement--but Elisabeth died in 1442, just thirty-three years old.

-After Vladislaus's death in 1444, Elisabeth's son Ladislaus was recognized as the king of Hungary.
+After Ladislaus's death in 1444, Elisabeth's son Ladislaus was recognized as the king of Hungary.
 In 1453 he was finally recognized as king of Bohemia.

 Elisabeth's elder daughter, Anne, was duchess of Luxembourg in her own right.
 Her younger daughter, Elizabeth, became the queen of Poland by marriage--but after her brother Ladislaus's death, she claimed the thrones of Hungary and Bohemia for herself.
 While she did not become queen, her sons eventually inherited those titles, her son John becoming king of Hungary, her son Vadislaus II king of Bohemia.